Wilsonruan/Good-README-Generator/README.md

 ![License](https://img.shields.io/badge/License-MIT-green.svg)  ![License](https://img.shields.io/badge/License-BSD-green.svg)
-# Good README Generator
+# Note Taker

 ## Description:
-    This application will help coders save time by input information to the rather than creating a README.
+    This application can be used to write, save, and delete notes with Express backend.
+All retrieve notes will be saved into a JSON file.

 ## Table of Contents